sryzycki/random-angular-library-test/README.md

 - [ ] reject the PR merge if CI checks failed
 - [ ] set up test coverage threshold (e.g. 90% threshold level) so that CI checks fail if it falls below

+**Code scaffolding**
+- [ ] set CLI config with default “viewEncapsulation” setting to "None"
+- [ ] set CLI config with default “export” setting (AFAIR to do with whether or not to export the component?)

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:7890/`.
 The app will automatically reload if you change any of the source files.